camillecochener/camillecochener.github.io/projects.md

 <p style="text-align: justify;">The hackathon ended with a pitch session during which we provided recommendations that were in line with the <a  href="https://www.carrefour.com/fr/groupe/transition-alimentaire">food transition objectives</a> of the company to a jury of Carrefour directors.</p>

-<a href="https://github.com/camillecochener/Hackathon-X-Carrefour-2020" rel="nofollow noopener noreferrer"> <i class="fab fa-github" style="padding: 5px"></i>View details on Github</a> <a href="https://www.polytechnique.edu/en/content/hackathon-chair-next-gen-retail-comes-end" rel="nofollow noopener noreferrer"><i class="far fa-newspaper" style="padding: 5px"></i>Article from Polytechnique</a> <a href="https://www.telecom-paris.fr/telecom-paris-remporte-hackathon-x-carrefour-ai-data-science" rel="nofollow noopener noreferrer"><i class="far fa-newspaper" style="padding: 5px"></i>Article from Télécom Paris</a>
+<a href="https://github.com/camillecochener/Hackathon-X-Carrefour-2020" rel="nofollow noopener noreferrer"> <i class="fab fa-github" style="padding: 5px"></i>Details on Github</a> <a href="https://www.polytechnique.edu/en/content/hackathon-chair-next-gen-retail-comes-end" rel="nofollow noopener noreferrer"><i class="far fa-newspaper" style="padding: 5px"></i>Article - Polytechnique</a> <a href="https://www.telecom-paris.fr/telecom-paris-remporte-hackathon-x-carrefour-ai-data-science" rel="nofollow noopener noreferrer"><i class="far fa-newspaper" style="padding: 5px"></i>Article - Télécom Paris</a>

 [Back to homepage](./)